SingingCoder69/YouTube-Data-Harvesting-and-Warehousing/README.md

 The ETL process involves extracting data from the YouTube Data API, transforming it into a suitable format, and loading it into MongoDB and PostgreSQL databases.
 This process is divided into several functions, including fetching channel information, retrieving video details, collecting comments, and migrating data to SQL tables.

 #### a) Extract data
-The exploratory data analysis (EDA) process involves analyzing the harvested YouTube data to gain insights and identify patterns.
-In this project, I facilitated the EDA through Streamlit, a web application framework for Python.
-Users can interact with the data using a user-friendly interface, visualize data using charts and graphs, and perform SQL queries to extract specific information.

 * Extract the particular youtube channel data by using the youtube channel id, with the help of the youtube API developer console.

 #### b) Process and Transform the data